sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/site-admin-quickstart.md

 ## Updating your instance
-New versions of Sourcegraph are release monthly (with patches released in between, as needed).
+New versions of Sourcegraph are released monthly (with patches released in between, as needed).
 New updates are announced in the [Sourcegraph blog](https://about.sourcegraph.com/blog), and comprehensive update notes are available in the [changelog](https://docs.sourcegraph.com/CHANGELOG).

 Regardless of the deployment type you choose, the following update rules apply:
 - **Update one minor version at a time**, e.g., v3.26 –> v3.27 –> v3.28.